Frequently asked questions for Astra Control Service

 Can I add a private GKE cluster to Astra Control Service?

 Yes, you can add private GKE clusters to Astra Control Service.
-To create a private GKE cluster, follow the instructions in this knowledgebase article.
+To add a private GKE cluster, refer to Start managing Kubernetes clusters from Astra Control Service.

-Private clusters must have the authorized networks set to allow the Astra Control IP address:
+Private GKE clusters must have the authorized networks set to allow the Astra Control IP address:

 Can my GKE cluster reside on a shared VPC?